Virgin River Narrows Safety

 Example of a National Weather Service Flash Flood Potential rating in southern Utah.

-Example of a National Weather Service Flash Flood Forecast for southern Utah.
+Above is an example of a National Weather Service Flash Flood Forecast for southern Utah.
+Note how the forecast can change dramatically by day and location.

 Flash Flood Potential Forecasts